nkorolko/Robust_Optimization_EV_Charging/README.md

 New robust formulations are proven to be tractable.
 Moreover, computational experiments illustrate that a decision maker can find solutions that are close to optimal in terms of the corresponding objective values, and robust with respect to uncertain electricity prices.

+File "Article_Robust.pdf" is a paper published in IEEE Transactions on Smart Grid.

+Julia file "MINLP_1.jl" solves a mixed-integer nonlinear optimization problem (9) on page 7.
+The solving algorithm uses lazy constraints technique described in Section 2 of the paper and also calls Gurobi.
+This algorithm is more than two orders of magnitude faster than off-the-shelf nonlinear solvers like Bonmin.

+File "Figure3.m" is an example of visualization for the paper (Fig.3 on page 6) coded in MATLAB.